 11 of 14

-Or create a fake set of plane tickets, and add “Round trip ticket to nowhere.” in the fine print.
-There are lots of variations on this idea that could work.
-So, have some fun with it.
+Another option is to create a fake set of plane tickets and add, “Round trip ticket to nowhere,” in the fine print.
+There are lots of variations on this idea that could work, so have some fun with it, and tailor it to the guests at the party.

 12 of 14